What is the ketogenic diet?

 We are still in the process of validating the ketogenic diet for dogs.
 As a result, we don’t have any data to show how long a dog should or can remain on the diet.
 At this point, our answer would be indefinitely, as we do have anecdotal data of cancer returning in dogs who were taken off of their ketogenic meal plan.

 What are some of the side effects of a ketogenic meal program?

 When transitioning onto a ketogenic diet, the most common side effects are water and fat loss.
 Caloric intake should always be closely monitored and adjusted to meet the nutritional needs of your dog.
-Loose stools and constipation can also be an initial side effect (issue discussed in further detail below).
+Loose stools and/or constipation can also be an initial side effect (issue discussed in further detail below).